Below are the Laws of the Barony of Castel Rouge, incorporating changes read into Baronial Court on May 30, 2015.

 The autocrat must conform to any outlines, checklists or timelines approved by the Baronial Council for planning and running events.

-The autocrat in charge of an event or a designated deputy must attend the four (4) Folkmoots immediately preceding the reservation deadline for the event, to report on the status and to accept reservations.
+The autocrat in charge of an event or a designated deputy must attend all Folkmoots for 1 month immediately preceding the reservation deadline for the event, to report on the status and to accept reservations.

 Autocrats from Cantons or Villages may appoint a spokesperson to Baronial folkmoots to report on the status and accept reservations of Canton or Village events.

 If the autocrat and his/her deputy are deemed to be failing in their duties, the Seneschal shall take any action necessary to ensure that the event takes place as scheduled.